ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The first layer of the proposed sync protocol is based on `crypto-hdkey` UR type.
 This layer aims to synchronize a single public key for a single coin.
 The synchronized public key can be an extended public key, referred as xpub, from which the watch-only wallet can derive several addresses.

- We break down its structure in Figure 3 based on two other UR types: `crypto-keypath` and `crypto-coin-info`.
+ We break down its structure in Figure 3 based on two other UR types: `crypto-keypath` and `crypto-coininfo`.
 The CDDL for each UR type is given hereafter.

 ```mermaid
 flowchart TB